Advocacy. Connection. Education.

 A MULTI-PHASE EFFORT

-The Texas Asian Economic Landscape Project began in Fall, 2022 when an ad-hoc team of data scientists and analysts from Accenture’s Austin office joined efforts with the staff of the Greater Austin Asian Chamber of Commerce to begin exploring current data pertaining to the AAPI population in Central Texas.
+The Central Texas Asian Impact Project began in Fall, 2022 when an ad-hoc team of data scientists and analysts from Accenture’s Austin office joined efforts with the staff of the Greater Austin Asian Chamber of Commerce to begin exploring current data pertaining to the AAPI population in Central Texas.

 Since then, the project has gained the interest of other Austin-area stakeholders, creating the beginnings of an “Ecosystem of Knowledge” which will facilitate future research efforts with deeper focus and broader-reaching scope.